ellipticaldoor/get-color-by-text/README.md

-# web-app template
+# Get Text Color

-> Create vue apps easily with webpack/cordova for the web, ios and android.
+> Match always the same random color to a string of text.

 ## Vue / webpack / cordova workflow
 ``` shell